Sunday, May 28, 2023

 More importantly, plan the passageway into its desired location through an entrance (if it has limited wiggle room) before installation.

-Direct cooling vs no-frost refrigerator.
-Ever remembered the time when your old fridge had too much ice on the freezer box that your mom had to turn it off to remove excess ice?
-Your fridge probably used direct cooling, which uses an evaporator to cool the air and is responsible for ice build-up.
+Direct cooling vs. no-frost refrigerator.
+Ever remembered the time when your old fridge had so much ice on the freezer box that your mom had to turn it off to remove excess ice?
+Your fridge probably used direct cooling, which uses an evaporator to cool the air and is responsible for ice buildup.
 While this product type is cheaper, reliable, and has low maintenance costs, regular defrosting can be laborious.

 Such models also come with larger capacities than their manual defrost cousins.
 However, with their better efficiency and storage capabilities, no-frost refrigerators can cost significantly more.
 It could translate to lost profits on items you would have to set aside while maintaining your beloved kitchen appliance.

-The higher the rating that appears on the EEF label, the more energy-efficient is the machine.
-Keeping an energy-efficient refrigerator means it requires less power to operate it, saving you electricity costs and reduce your overhead expenses to maintain the business.
+The higher the rating that appears on the EEF label, the more energy-efficient the machine is.
+Keeping an energy-efficient refrigerator means it requires less power to operate it, saving you electricity costs and reducing your overhead expenses to maintain the business.

 Having an attentive support team and competent repair technicians when the machine breaks down will minimize losses and give you peace of mind.
-Regardless of which brand or appliance dealer you get your refrigerator, check the warranty coverage.
-Sometimes it’s built-in when you buy the product, but additional support and extended warranty can be had for an extra fee.
+Regardless of which brand or appliance dealer you get your refrigerator from, check the warranty coverage.
+Sometimes it’s built-in when you buy the product, but additional support and an extended warranty can be had for an extra fee.

 Material components and additional features.
 Features and energy efficiency aside, it is noteworthy to consider the elements that make up a refrigerator.
 Doing so helps the upkeep and maintains the durability of the machine and the goods stored within it without disruptions.

 • The fridge handle, for example, can be bar-type or recessed.
-A bar handle is a prominent feature that doubles as a towel hanger — handy to maintaining good hygiene when you’re pulling and putting in items all the time.
-A more stylish and slicker design fridge doors can further maximize the space of the fridge body with an inventory list, supplier invoices, and other documentation stuck together by a fridge magnet.
+A bar handle is a prominent feature that doubles as a towel hanger, which is handy for maintaining good hygiene when you’re pulling and putting in items all the time.
+A more stylish and slicker-designed fridge door can further maximize the space of the fridge body with an inventory list, supplier invoices, and other documentation stuck together by a fridge magnet.

 • Voltage surge protection.
 Voltage fluctuation can sometimes happen, and it can destroy a home appliance or at least knock down some of its key components.
 As a preventive measure, business owners purchase a surge protector or automatic voltage regulator separately to ensure the electricity supply is stable.
-Surge protection is also a feature in some fridge models/brands, so check this out.
+Surge protection is also a feature in some fridge models and brands, so check this out.

 Conclusion